-Prior to joining Pomerantz in 2015, Mr. Nematzadeh practiced at Gibson, Dunn & Crutcher LLP.
-His practice at Gibson Dunn involved federal and state complex litigation and internal and regulatory investigations, focusing on securities and antitrust litigation.
-Additionally, for his work in representing plaintiffs in Toney-Dick v.
+Prior to joining Pomerantz in 2015, Justin practiced at Gibson, Dunn & Crutcher LLP.
+His practice involved federal and state complex litigation and internal and regulatory investigations, with a focus on antitrust and securities-fraud litigation.
+He played integral roles in representing defendants in Alaska Electrical Pension Fund v.
+Bank of America, N.A., et al (S.D.N.Y.), Garofalo v.
+Revlon, Inc., et al. (D. Del.), In re Foreign Exchange Benchmark Rates Antitrust Litigation (S.D.N.Y.), and In re LIBOR-Based Financial Instruments Antitrust Litigation (S.D.N.Y.).
+For his work in representing plaintiffs in Toney-Dick v.
 Doar, he was awarded a 2013 Pro Bono Publico award from The Legal Aid Society.

-Mr. Nematzadeh is admitted to practice law in the State of New York and the United States District Courts for the Southern and Eastern Districts of New York.
-He is a member of the American Bar Association and the New York State Bar Association.
+Justin is admitted to practice law in New York and the United States District Courts for the Southern and Eastern Districts of New York and Eastern District of Michigan.
+He is a member of the American Bar Association and the New York City and State Bar Associations.